phamlauren/w4156-describe-that/README.md

 At this point in project implementation, a VIP can search for a video via its YouTube link, access the video's AD if it exists, and request AD for a video if it does not already exist.

 ### The describer story
-At this point in project implementation, a describer can search for a video via its YouTube link and add a text description to it which will be generated to audio by Google Text-to-Speech.
+At this point in project implementation, a describer can search for a video via its YouTube link and add a single text description to it which will be generated to audio by Google Text-to-Speech.
+Only one description is allowed per video description track, and only one description track is allowed per video for this iteration.

 ### Bonus: the user story
 A user can be a VIP and/or a describer.
 A describer is required to be a user, while a VIP is not required to be a user at the moment.
 People can create a new user and existing users can "log in."
 At the moment, the notion of logging in is nominal.